 Food-related allergies have been on the rise for years.
 Some kids have mild reactions and, for some, peanut allergies are life-threatening.
 According to the Centers for Disease Control and Prevention (CDC), food allergies among children increased by 18 percent between 1997 and 2007, and food-related allergic reactions have become the most common cause of anaphylaxis in community health settings.

-Researchers at the Murdoch Childrens Research Institute in Australia report that they may have taken the first steps to finding a treatment for this common allergy.
+Researchers at the Murdoch Childrens Research Institute in Australia report that they have taken the first few steps to finding a treatment for this common allergy.
+A new 2017 study shows that two-thirds of the 48 children enrolled in a small clinical trial who received an experimental immunotherapy treatment were cured of their allergy, and the results lasted for four years.

 Peanuts plus probiotics

-In a clinical trial, 28 children with peanut allergies were given daily doses of the probiotic Lactobacillus rhamnosus in combination with peanut protein.
+The results are a follow-up to a 2015 clinical trial from the same researchers in Australia, where 28 children with peanut allergies were given daily doses of the probiotic Lactobacillus rhamnosus in combination with peanut protein.
 The amount of probiotic stayed the same while the dose of peanut protein increased over time until the children were receiving two grams a day.

 By the end of the trial, more than 80 percent of the children who received treatment (and not the placebo) were able to include peanuts in their diet.